 Accounts and trade notes receivable are customer obligations due under normal trade terms.
-The Company sells its products primarily to independent and franchise dry cleaning stores and chains, laundry plants, hotels, motels, cruise lines, hospitals, nursing homes, government institutions and distributors.
+The Company sells its products primarily to independent and franchise dry cleaning stores and chains, laundry plants, hotels, motels, cruise lines, hospitals, nursing homes, government institutions, coin laundry stores and distributors.
 The Company performs continuing credit evaluations of its customers' financial condition and, depending on the terms of credit, the amount of the credit granted and management's history with a customer, the Company may require the customer to grant a security interest in the purchased equipment as collateral for the receivable.
 Senior management reviews accounts and trade notes receivable on a regular basis to determine if any amounts will potentially be uncollectible.
-The Company includes any balances that are determined to be uncollectible, along with a general reserve, in its overall allowance for doubtful accounts.
+The Company includes any balances that are determined to be uncollectible in its overall allowance for doubtful accounts.
 After all attempts to collect a receivable have failed, the receivable is written off.
-The Company's allowance for doubtful accounts was \$140,000 and \$155,000 at June 30, 2014 and 2013, respectively.
+The Company's allowance for doubtful accounts was \$134,000 at June 30, 2015 and \$140,000 at June 30, 2014.
 However, actual write-offs might vary from the recorded allowance.